◀ Back to all policies

 Kaiako will:

 • Always prioritise the safety and wellbeing of tamariki.
+If a tamaiti is in danger, the Police will be called.

 • Familiarise themselves with this policy.